George M. Dallas: Family and early life

 Dallas was born in Philadelphia on July 10, 1792, to Alexander James Dallas and Arabella Maria Smith Dallas.
-His father, born in Kingston, Jamaica, to Dr. Robert Dallas and educated in Edinburgh, was the Secretary of the Treasury under United States President James Madison, and was also briefly the Secretary of War.
+His father, of Scottish descent, born in Kingston, Jamaica, to Dr. Robert Dallas and educated in Edinburgh, was the Secretary of the Treasury under United States President James Madison, and was also briefly the Secretary of War.
 Dr Dallas left Jamaica in 1764, having mortgaged his estate, Dallas Castle, and put it in a trust.
 This property included 900 acres and 91 slaves.
 George Dallas was given his middle name after Thomas Mifflin, another politician who was good friends with his father.

+His mother, Arabella Smith, was English, born in England.

 Dallas was the second of six children, another of whom, Alexander, would become the commander of Pensacola Navy Yard.
-During Dallas's childhood, the family lived in a mansion on Fourth Street, with a second home in the countryside, situated on the Schuylkill River.
+During Dallas' childhood, the family lived in a mansion on Fourth Street, with a second home in the countryside, situated on the Schuylkill River.
 He was educated privately at Quaker-run preparatory schools, before studying at the College of New Jersey (now Princeton University), from which he graduated with highest honors in 1810.
 While at College, he participated in several activities, including the American Whig–Cliosophic Society.
 Afterwards, he studied law in his father's office, and he was admitted to the bar in 1813.

 Early legal, diplomatic and financial service

 As a new graduate, Dallas had little enthusiasm for legal practice; he wanted to fight in the War of 1812, a plan that he dropped due to his father's objection.
 Just after this, Dallas accepted an offer to be the private secretary of Albert Gallatin, and he went to Russia with Gallatin who was sent there to try to secure its aid in peace negotiations between Great Britain and the United States.
 Dallas enjoyed the opportunities offered to him by being in Russia, but after six months there he was ordered to go to London to determine whether the War of 1812 could be resolved diplomatically.
 In August 1814, he arrived in Washington, D.C., and delivered a preliminary draft of Britain's peace terms.
-There, he was appointed by James Madison to become the remitter of the treasury, which is considered a "convenient arrangement" because Dallas's father was serving at the time as that department's secretary.
+There, he was appointed by James Madison to become the remitter of the treasury, which is considered a "convenient arrangement" because Dallas' father was serving at the time as that department's secretary.
 Since the job did not entail a large workload, Dallas found time to develop his grasp of politics, his major vocational interest.
 He later became the counsel to the Second Bank of the United States.
-In 1817, Dallas's father died, ending Dallas's plan for a family law practice, and he stopped working for the Second Bank of the United States and became the deputy attorney general of Philadelphia, a position he held until 1820.
+In 1817, Dallas' father died, ending Dallas' plan for a family law practice, and he stopped working for the Second Bank of the United States and became the deputy attorney general of Philadelphia, a position he held until 1820.